kaustubhk24/blog.kaustubh.codes/_posts/2020-12-26-how-to-move-from-blogger-to-wordpress-without-loosing-traffic-easily.md

 Now open WordPress Admin and Click on **Tools** and then Click on **Import**.
 Now Click on **Install** Button of Blogger Importer .
 After that Click on **Run Importer**, and select File Downloaded from Blogger.com

 Now In next step you will select Appropriate Author & Done.
-If you found difficult working on it, just watch video below.<figure class="wp-block-video"><video controls src="https://static-cdn.swayalgo.com/assets/videos/Move-From-Blogger-To-WordPress-1.mp4"></video>
+If you found difficult working on it, just watch video below.<figure class="wp-block-video"><video controls src="https://static-cdn.Kaustubh K..com/assets/videos/Move-From-Blogger-To-WordPress-1.mp4"></video>

-That&#8217;s it , you just completed importing your data from Blogger.com to WordPress.
+That's it , you just completed importing your data from Blogger.com to WordPress.

 # Moving Traffic to New Blog